wxywxywxy921/kylePractice/README.md

 options:
-  -h, --help                        show this help message and exit -p, --pageCount PAGECOUNT         how mane pages to generate
+  -h, --help                        show this help message and exit -p, --pageCount PAGECOUNT         how many pages to generate